 In the 18th century and early 19th century, prisoners from the Seven Years’ War, the American War of Independence, and the Napoleonic Wars were imprisoned in the dungeons of the castle over the years.
 It was also used as a prison during World War I.

-During the early 19th century, the castle used the former site of public executions known as Castle Hill and turned it into a huge open space for several usage.
+During the early 19th century, the castle used the former site of public executions known as Castle Hill and turned it into a huge open space for several uses.
 It now hosts the world-famous Royal Edinburgh Military Tattoo every August.

 Visiting Edinburgh Castle Today

-Opening hours:
+Opening Hours

 Places to Stay Near Edinburgh Castle and How to Get There